merenlab/anvio/anvio/docs/programs/anvi-gen-structure-database.md

 This program attempts to solve for the 3D strucutres of proteins encoded by genes in your %(contigs-db)s using DIAMOND and MODELLER.

 MODELLER first searches your sequence(s) against a database of proteins with a known structure (in Anvi'o, this is either your %(pdb-db)s or the online copy of [the RCSB database](https://www.rcsb.org/) using [DIAMOND](http://www.diamondsearch.org/index.php).
 After sequence alignments, the program will select a base template based on the best hits.
 Then, the program creates a 3D alignment for your sequence and makes final adjustments to it based off of intermolecular interactions.
-For more information, see [here](http://merenlab.org/2018/09/04/getting-started-with-anvi-3dev/#how-modeller-works).
+For more information, see [here](http://merenlab.org/2018/09/04/getting-started-with-anvio-structure/#how-modeller-works).

-The output of this is a %(structure-db)s, which can be used to run %(anvi-3dev)s to visualize all of this information.
+The output of this is a %(structure-db)s, which can be used to run %(anvi-display-structure)s to visualize all of this information.
 You can also export your strucutres into external .pdb files (%(anvi-export-structures)s), generate the fixation index matrix (%(anvi-gen-fixation-index-matrix)s), or the variability profile (%(anvi-gen-variability-profile)s).

 ### Basic run